Mohamed-Ayaan358/Personal-Website/data/blog/web-review_cred.md

 # What's up guys Ayaan here, and welcome to web review.

-# What's up guys Ayaan here, and welcome to web review.

 Unfortunately, I was unable to find the exact tech stack that CRED utilizes, so after a lot of interpolation and research I think I have come pretty close.

 ## This week we are going to take a look at CRED's website!